JosemyDuarte/josemyduarte.github.io/_posts/2023-04-24-golang-lifecycle.md

 published: true
 ---

-# How to shutdown a Go application gracefully

 All this started by noticing that my Go applications showed an increased number of errors when I was shutting them down.
 After some investigation I found out that the problem was related to the lifecycle of the components of my application.
 Why was this happening?
 Because I was not shutting down my application gracefully.
 Meaning that I was not giving the